TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 The settle period (default 60 seconds) is the only tunable that really matters.
 Set it to roughly the slowest boot time of the devices you watch: 30-60 seconds for most Zigbee plugs and sensors, 60-90 for WiFi routers, 90-120 for NAS units or anything else that takes a real moment to come up.
 Setting it too short means you get false failure notifications when the device is just still booting.
 Setting it too long is fine for correctness; you just learn about failures a bit later.

 The On Failure Action input takes a full Home Assistant action sequence: notify calls, persistent_notification.create, script calls, MQTT publish, anything.
-Two variables are available inside that sequence: `recovery_reason` (one of `unavailable`, `stale`, `scheduled`) and `failed_entities` (a list of monitored_entities still in a failure state).
+Two variables are available inside that sequence: `recovery_reason` (one of `unavailable`, `stale`, `scheduled`, `post_restart`) and `failed_entities` (a list of monitored_entities still in a failure state).
 A typical setup notifies a phone or chat channel; a thorough one also creates a persistent notification in Home Assistant so the failure is visible on the dashboard until acknowledged.
 See the worked examples below.

 The Self-Recovery branch does not run failure detection: it is just turning the switch back on after an external off, not power-cycling a device that needs to come back, so there is no "success or failure" to evaluate.